fand/veda/README.md

 ### Server Mode

 If you wanna hide code and show only the shaders, you can use server mode.
-When `server` is specified, glsl-livecoder launches a web server instead of running shaders in the background of Atom.
+When `server` is specified, VEDA launches a web server instead of running shaders in the background of Atom.

-In this example, glsl-livecoder runs server on `http://localhost:3000`.
+In this example, VEDA runs server on `http://localhost:3000`.
 You can run shaders on the browsers by opening the url.

 ```glsl